Check here for archived meeting recordings and upcoming opportunities.

 The purpose of this City of Richmond Diamond District Request for Additional Information (“RFAI”) was to seek additional, more-detailed information from the selected six development teams for review and evaluation by the Evaluation Panel.
 Based on the review of the RFAI responses, the Evaluation Panel selected development teams to respond to the Request for Offers (“RFO”).

-This RFAI was an extension and part of the process commenced via the issuance of a on December 28, 2021, to solicit creative development responses from highly capable, financially sound, and experienced development teams interested in redeveloping the Diamond District.
+This RFAI was an extension and part of the process commenced via the issuance of a Request for Interest (“RFI”) on December 28, 2021, to solicit creative development responses from highly capable, financially sound, and experienced development teams interested in redeveloping the Diamond District.
 On February 15, 2022, the City received 15 submissions in response to the RFI.
 The Evaluation Panel reviewed the 15 submissions based upon the evaluation criteria set forth in the RFI and selected six development teams to respond to the RFAI and continued in the evaluation process (the “RFAI Invitees””).

 - Diamond District Request for Additional Information (PDF file)